» Malachite Green & Formalin Alternative – Potassium Permanganate

 Potassium Permanganate Treatment Procedure

-Potassium permanganate consumes large quantities of oxygen during the treatment so make sure the pump to the waterfall is running at all times and add some air stones if you suspect the oxygen level may be low.
+Potassium permanganate consumes large quantities of oxygen during the treatment so make sure the to the waterfall is running at all times and add some air stones if you suspect the oxygen level may be low.
 When potassium permanganate is added to the water it will turn the pond a bright purple at first and then a “Pink Champagne”.
 As long as the water is a “Pink Champagne” color it is active and is oxidizing any organic mater in the pond including parasites.
 When it turns to a yellow “Tea” color is has been used up and is no longer oxidizing anything.
 By scooping up a sample of the water in a white ceramic or plastic cup it will makes it much easier to tell when the water changes color.

 - Day 1- Add the proper dose of potassium permanganate to the pond.
 Note the time it takes to change color.
 As soon as it changes to a tea color you can stop bypassing the filter.